-- Non-University of Arizona staff and students, unless performing animal activities as defined above.
+- Non-University of Arizona staff and students, unless performing animal activities as defined above in “enrollment requirements”.

 Animal Hazards Program (AHP) Enrollment Forms

-Recommended changes to the clinical service template are reviewed and approved by the OH Medical Director and UA Lead Veterinarian, in consultation SMEs which may include RLSS Biosafety, and reviewed by the IACUC.
+Recommended changes to the clinical service template are reviewed and approved by the OH Medical Director and UA Lead Veterinarian.

-After reviewing the Employee & PI/PC jointly submitted Animal Hazard Risk Assessment forms, and in accordance with the BOHC requirements, the Occupational Health unit provider may require a clinic visit.
+The Occupational Health unit provider may require a clinic visit after reviewing submitted Animal Hazard Risk Assessment forms (as required by the BOHC).
 The clinic visit is used to further determine the need for immunizations, diagnostic tests and/or personal protective equipment.

-Participants may be periodically recalled for medical service follow-up, depending on the type of animal exposure and the BOHC requirements.
+AHP participants may be periodically recalled for medical service follow-up by the OH provider, depending on the type of animal exposure and the BOHC recommendations.

-Registration into and enrollment maintenance within the AHP is required, but medical surveillance and specific clinical services can be declined.
-Declination forms are available at the online forms application log-in.
-Note, however, that when working with certain species or under certain conditions, immunizations, diagnostic tests and/or personal protective equipment may be required for continued employment or instruction.
+Registration into and enrollment maintenance within the AHP is required, but specific clinical services involved can be declined.
+Declination is available as part of the Animal Hazards Program process.
+Note, however, that when working with certain animal species or under certain conditions, there may be unit specific immunizations, diagnostic tests and/or personal protective equipment may be required for continued research, employment, or instruction.

 Personnel choosing to decline any or all medical surveillance must complete and sign appropriate declination form(s) documenting an understanding of the risk associated with their declination.